NBISweden/sda-cli/README.md

 SDA-CLI
 =======

-This is the Secure Data Archive (SDA) Command Line Interface (sda-cli).
+This is the Sensitive Data Archive (SDA) Command Line Interface (sda-cli).
 This tool was created to unify and simplify the tools needed to perform the most common user actions in the SDA.